lkodinsson/MARS/Basic/Maneuvers.md

 **Stamina Cost:** 2
 **Action Speed:** Standard

 Make an attack.
-The target gets –2 to armour class.
+The target gets –2 to armour class (to a minimum of 0).

 ## Pinning Shot